Rhino seriously injures zookeeper at Jacksonville Zoo

 "Initial reports indicate that the animal was never out of its enclosure and public safety was never compromised during this incident," according to a statement by Karen Parker, spokeswoman for the Florida Fish and Wildlife Conservation Commission, which will investigate.

-The incident happen comes just seven weeks a 2-year-old girl was injured in January after falling into a rhino enclosure at the Brevard Zoo in Melbourne, Florida, about 170 miles south of Jacksonville.
+The incident comes only seven weeks after a 2-year-old girl was injured in January after falling into a rhino enclosure at the Brevard Zoo in Melbourne, Florida, about 170 miles south of Jacksonville.